matthieugomez/LeastSquaresOptim.jl/README.md

 2. The least squares problem encountered at each iteration can be solved in two different ways:

-	- `solver = :factorization`.
+	- `solver = :qr`.
+Available for dense matrices
-		- For dense jacobians, it relies on the QR factorization in LAPACK.
-		- For sparse jacobians, it relies on the cholesky factorization in SuiteSparse.
-A symbolic factorization is computed at the first iteration and numerically updated at each iteration.
+	- `solver = :cholesky`.
+Available for dense matrices and sparse matrices.
+For sparse matrices, a symbolic factorization is computed at the first iteration (from SuiteSparse) and numerically updated at each iteration
 	- `solve = :iterative` corresponds to a conjugate gradient method (more precisely [LSMR]([http://web.stanford.edu/group/SOL/software/lsmr/) with diagonal preconditioner).
 The jacobian can be a dense matrix, a sparse matrix, or any type implementing the following methods:
 		- `A_mul_B!(α::Number, A, x, β::Number, fcur)`that  updates fcur -> α Ax + βfcur
 		- `Ac_mul_B!(α::Number, A, fcur, β::Number, x)` that updates x -> α A'fcur + βx